 Originally from Vermont, Corynn moved to Salt Lake City in the fall of 2016.
 Before coming to Utah, she spent two years in Austin, Texas, working for Texas Conservation Corps, an AmeriCorps program focused on environmental stewardship.
 She started with the organization as a Disaster Services AmeriCorps VISTA member and spent her term supporting state-wide disaster response efforts.
 She later became the Recruitment and Outreach Coordinator for the program.
 After spending a little over two years in Austin eating breakfast tacos and listening to amazing live music, she realized how much she missed the mountains and seasons and decided to move out West.
 Corynn spent her first fall in Utah pursuing her love of the outdoors while working for Utah Conservation Corps.
 She is excited to continue her passion for AmeriCorps and community service as the National Service Program Specialist for UServeUtah.

 Jacob is a native of the beautiful state of Colorado and is currently attending the University of Utah to receive his Masters in Public Administration.
 He loves being outdoors and is grateful for Utah’s beautiful national and state parks.
-After graduating from BYU next April, he plans to continue his education with a Masters in Public Administration.
 He is passionate about all things related to local government.

 Administrative Support Specialist